ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

 ### makePBN.py

 This program reads the files in the dlr folder and creates Windows commands that will create corresponding pbn files.
-These commands are put into DOS command file 'run.cmd' which resides in the PBS root directory.
+These commands are put into DOS command file 'makePBN.cmd' which resides in the PBS root directory.
 To run this, switch to the py folder and enter the following.

     python3 makePBN.py > ../makePBN.cmd